Photographer | Journalist | Travel Writer

 “Photos can open up the world to people.
 They tell stories, good and bad, and they can change the direction or even the outcome of those stories, whether that’s violence and human rights or wildlife conservation.
 Done in the right way, photography is a powerful force for good.”
 (Graeme Green)

-Graeme is currently based in the Yucatan Peninsula, Mexico.
+Graeme is currently based in Mexico.